Walter Taylor (American football)

-Walter Herron Taylor III (July 5, 1872 – August 1, 1960) was an American football coach.
+Walter Herron Taylor III (July 5, 1872 – August 1, 1960) was an American college football coach.
 He was the first head football coach at the Virginia Military Institute (VMI) in Lexington, Virginia, serving for the 1891 season and compiling a record of 3–0–1.
 Taylor was the son of banker, lawyer, soldier, politician, author, and railroad executive Walter H. Taylor, who was also an aide-de-camp to Robert E. Lee.

 VMI did compete in one football game in 1873, but no records were kept on the coach.
 The one-game season was a loss to Washington and Lee.